 If you chose to combine your thigh lift with liposuction, the results can be very appealing.
 In this case, we remove excess skin and fat to reveal shapely, firm thighs.
 If desired, the fat that is removed can be graft into the buttock or breast to help augment those areas.

 Thigh lift surgery is usually performed under general anesthesia.
 Patients usually go home the same day, but if the surgery is more extensive, an overnight stay may be recommended.
 Compression garments are worn for several weeks.

 Dr. Tepper will prescribe antibiotics and pain medication for several days after the surgery.
 Patients may shower within 2-3 days and can walk around immediately.
 Most people resume driving sometime in the second week after surgery, and resume work activities shortly thereafter.
 There is always some variation in those estimates, depending on the individual circumstances.

 Surgery always carries some degree of risk.
 Dr. Tepper will be glad to answer all of your questions, and discuss topics such as wound healing, infection risk, blood clot formation, sensory changes, hematoma formation, and scarring.
-This list is not inclusive and you are encourage to ask as many questions as you see fit.
-As with any cosmetic procedure, some patients may require, or desire revision surgery in the future.
+This list is not inclusive, and you are encouraged to ask as many questions as needed so you’re comfortable with the plan.
+As with any cosmetic procedure, some patients may require, or desire, revision surgery in the future.